By: Jiří Lebl

-There are currently 538 exercises throughout the book (April 29th 2013 edition), 167 of which have a solution in the back (those numbered 101 and above).
+There are 742 exercises throughout the book, 248 of which have a solution in the back (those numbered 101 and above).
 A few exercises are within the section text, but most are in their own subsection at the end of every section.
-Each section has at least a few exercises, so there should be enough for homework assignments.
-The IODE projects offer alternatives to homework and also include independent extra exercises.
+Each section should have enough exercises for homework even for a demanding class.

-Please let me know at jiri...@gmail.com if you find any typos or have corrections, extra exercises or material, or any other comments.
-I will always keep all older versions available for download, at least when there are nontrivial updates.
-When the updates are reasonably minor, I will try to preserve pagination and numbering of sections/examples/theorems/equations/exercises as much as possible.
+Please let me know at if you find any typos or have corrections, extra exercises or material, or any other comments.

 See a list of classroom adoptions for more details.